hongjr03/tinymist-coverage-workflow/README.md

 # Tinymist Coverage Workflow

-A reusable GitHub Actions workflow for generating and tracking coverage reports for Typst documents using Tinymist.
+A reusable GitHub Actions workflow for generating and tracking code coverage for Typst documents using Tinymist.

 ## Features